coverclock/coverclock/README.md

 # Personal

-John lives in the Denver Colorado metro area with his long-time spousal unit and serves as a domestic servant to several beloved feline overlords.
+John lives in the Denver Colorado metro area with his long-time spousal unit and serves as a domestic servant to his beloved feline overlords.

 # Links